jonaslagoni/jonaslagoni/README.md

 <details>
   <summary>Here is a list of previous conferences and speaking arrangements in case you find it interesting.</summary>

-- (speaking) AsyncAPI conference, at Sngular Madrid, 2023, in-person
+- (speaking) AsyncAPI conference, at Sngular Madrid, 2023, in-person (watch the recording here: https://www.youtube.com/live/FN5eR1Zqh9c?si=A4gxOaJlHCg4ID3P&t=7038)
 - (participating) AsyncAPI conference, at IBM London, 2023, in-person
 - (speaking) APIDays Paris 2022, in-person, gonna be speaking about `AsyncAPI and schema format complexity`.
 - (participating) GOTO Copenhagen 2022, in-person.